xXAlgoorXx/Projektarbeit1_doku/Recherche/Term_lookup.md

 # Scene Understanding [[Paper](https://www.mdpi.com/2076-3417/9/10/2110)]

 Scene Understanding is something that to understand a scene.
 For instance, iPhone has function that help eye disabled person to take a photo by discribing what the camera sees.
-This is an example of Scene Understanding.

 # Transformer
 Inputs get split up into tokens and get assigned to a vector with destinct values.
 This proceder is called encoding.